gingerbeardman/gingerbeardman.github.io/_posts/2021-12-16-tomoya-ikeda-macintosh-artist.md

 ## Enzan-Hoshigumi

 We need to travel back in time a bit, to the days before Ikeda-san was living in California.
-When he was in Japan he worked for a company called Enzan-Hoshigumi.
+When he was in Japan he worked for a company called Enzan-Hoshigumi (演算星組).
 The company name is best translated as "Computer Gangsters".

 ![PNG](/images/posts/tomoya-ikeda-eh-logo.png " ")
 {:.tofigure}